Asian small clawed otter

 Aonyx cinerea

-Although the Asian small-clawed otter is the world’s smallest of the 13 otter species, they have big personalities and an even bigger appetite.
-They eat one third of their body weight every single day!
+Even though they are the world’s smallest otter species, they have big personalities - and an even bigger appetite!
+They eat one third of their body weight every single day.

 As their name suggests, they have short claws that reach no further than their digits.
-These allow them to use their paws to effectively feel for food in muddy banks.
-Extremely dexterous, Asian small-clawed otters catch their prey with their partially-webbed paws instead of with their mouth (unlike other otters).
+These allow them to use their paws to feel for food in muddy banks.

-Although otters have been on the planet for more than 30 million years, they are sadly a vulnerable species due to the increasing threat of habitat destruction, waterway pollution and the fur trade.
+They are classified as a Vulnerable species due to the increasing threat of habitat destruction, waterway pollution and the fur trade.

 Population